railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 Open a terminal window to start the server with the command \ ``sudo -i -u postgres openerp- server``\  , which should result in a series of log messages as the server starts up.
-If the server is correctly installed, the message  *[...] waiting for connections...* should show within 30 seconds or so, which indicates that the server is waiting for a client to connect to it.
+If the server is correctly installed, the message :guilabel:`[...] waiting for connections...` should show within 30 seconds or so, which indicates that the server is waiting for a client to connect to it.

 .. figure:: images/terps_startup_log.png
    :align: center
    :scale: 95

+   *Open ERP startup log in the console*

 .. index::
   single: Client; GTK